hanami/guides/content/validations/custom-predicates.md

 ## Inline Custom Predicates

-If we are facing a really unique validation that don't need to be reused across our code, we can opt for an inline custom predicate:
+If we are facing a really unique validation that does not need to be reused across our code, we can opt for an inline custom predicate:

 ```ruby
 require 'hanami/validations'